New Home Buyer Rebate (FAQ’s)

 Q: Is this a government program?

-A: No. The rebate is provided by Rebate Properties and is deducted from the commission paid by the new home builder to our organization.
-Any one is eligible to receive a Houston or Atlanta new home rebate provided they comply with the terms and conditions set forth by the brokerage agreement and state law.
+A: No. New home rebates are provided by Rebate Properties and are deducted from commissions paid by the new home builder to our organization.
+Buyers and/or sellers are eligible to receive rebates provided that they comply with the terms and conditions set forth by the brokerage agreement and state law.

 Q: Is it legal to receive a rebate from a real estate agent?